telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/binding/add-items-to-resource-datasource.md

 title: Insert New Items into Resource DataSource
 page_title: Insert New Items into Resource DataSource | Kendo UI Scheduler
 description: "Learn how to insert new items into a resource DataSource in a Kendo UI Scheduler widget."
+previous_url: /controls/scheduling/scheduler/how-to/add-items-to-resource-datasource
 slug: howto_insert_items_in_resource_datasource_scheduler
 ---

 # Insert New Items into Resource DataSource

-The example below demonstrates how to insert new items into a resource DataSource in a Kendo UI Scheduler widget.
+The following example demonstrates how to insert new items into a resource DataSource in the Scheduler.

 ###### Example